-- j) Central to the Plan is a Metrolinx mobility hub located at the intersection of The Grand Boulevard and the Kitchener GO Line, which is identified conceptually on Map 'XX-3' Structure Plan and Map 'XX-12' Transit and Travel Demand Management.
-The mobility hub will connect the Heritage Heights community with the City, Region, and Greater Toronto Area, will be a central hub of activity, and where significant growth will be directed and focused in the Secondary Plan Area. - k) The location of the future mobility hub and planned transit stations along The Grand Boulevard will be supported by appropriate transit-supportive land uses and densities, including exploring opportunities for joint development, integrated transit stations, and re-thinking the traditional approach to surface parking lots and structures. - The provincial transportation corridor is re-imagined as a Grand Boulevard which emphasizes active transportation, an active, vibrant and lively public realm, promotes connectivity with existing and planned communities, and prioritizes community safety and well-being. - m) A fine-grained street network will support a connected, walkable, sustainable, and resilient community that can evolve over time.
+- k) Central to the Plan is a Regional mobility hub located at the intersection of The Grand Boulevard and the Kitchener GO Line, which is identified conceptually on Map 52-3 - Structure Plan and Map 52-12 - Conceptual Transit Services.
+The mobility hub will connect the Heritage Heights community with the City, Region, and Greater Toronto Area, will be a central hub of activity, and where significant growth will be directed and focused in the Secondary Plan Area. - The location of the future mobility hub and planned transit stations along The Grand Boulevard will be supported by appropriate transit-supportive land uses and densities, including exploring opportunities for joint development, integrated transit stations, and limited surface parking availability. - m) The provincial transportation corridor is re-imagined as a Grand Boulevard which emphasizes active transportation, an active, vibrant and lively public realm, promotes connectivity with existing and planned communities, and prioritizes community safety and well-being. - n) A fine-grained street network will support a connected, walkable, sustainable, and resilient community that can evolve over time.